There are two ways to create a character using Teara Adan

 Skills begin with the same dice code as the controlling attribute.
 Unless the skill is an advanced skill.
 In that case it starts at 0 dice.

-All characters begin with 1 Fate Point.
-These can be used in game to double your dice codes for 1 round of time.
-This does not double damage dice codes or equipment bonus codes.
-The player must decide to spend the Fate Point prior to making any rolls.
-Only the GM awards Fate Points.
-Some characters may get Dark Fate Points which is an indication of how evil a character has become.
+All characters begin with 1 Hero Point.
+1 Hero Point gives an automatic +6 to the next roll.
+The player must decide to spend the Hero Point prior to making any rolls.
+Only the GM awards Hero Points.
+Some characters may get Dark Hero Points which is an indication of how evil a character has become.

-Most characters can have no more than 5 Fate Points.
-Any Fate Points awarded beyond the character’s maximum are converted to 3 Character Points instead.
+Most characters can have no more than 5 Hero Points.
+Any Hero Points awarded beyond the character’s maximum are converted to 3 Character Points instead.

 All characters begin with 5 Character Points.
 These can be sent like Fate Points but they don’t give the same bonus.
 By spending a Character Point the player gets an extra Wild Dice for each point spent.
 The Character Point can be spent before or after the roll, or even both if the player decides to do so.
 The number of Character Points that can be spent is up the the GM.
 Generally no more than 2-5 can be spent in this manner.
 Character Points can be spent on any die code from any source.

 Character Points are also spent to improve a character’s Attribute Scores, Skills and other traits during the course of a campaign.